jecs-imperial/integers/README.md

 ```
 Constructors NaturalNumber:Integer,-NaturalNumber:Integer
 ```
-This avoids any dependency on propositional logic, it should be possible to define integers without recourse to logic after all.
+This avoids any dependency on propositional logic, it could be argued that it should be possible to define integers without recourse to logic after all.
 But it is not immediately obvious how to extend the grammar to support this construction, or even whether it would be desirable if possible to do so.
-So for the moment the re-declaration of the type in order to afford sub-typing, together with the axioms, stay.
+So for the moment the re-declaration of types in order to afford sub-typing, together with the axioms, stays.

 ## Notes

 * As of writing, the [Florence vernacular](https://raw.githubusercontent.com/occam-proof-assistant/Parsers/master/es6/florence/bnf.js) does not support sub-typing.
 Support could be added by replacing this line...
 ```
 typeDeclaration ::= typeName ;
 ```
 ...with the following:
 ```
 typeDeclaration ::= typeName ( ":" typeName )? ;
 ```

 ## Contact